sonata-project/dev-kit/project/CONTRIBUTING.md

 #### Creating the release commit

-The changes above should be added to a commit with the following message : 42.3.2 You should sign the tag with your GPG key, after which all you have to do is push it.
+The changes above should be added to a signed commit with the following message : 42.3.2 You MUST sign the tag with your GPG key, after which all you have to do is push it.
 If you don't have push access, you can still create a PR with the relevant changes and have them signed off by someone who has it.